 Our Experts Can Take Care of All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, Strogen's Service Experts can fix the problem.
 We’ll examine and service your air conditioner, getting it back to cooling again quickly.

-Our technicians are highly trained, skilled and NATE-certified to deliver quality work.
+Our technicians are highly trained, skilled and ACE-certified to deliver quality work.
 We have complete confidence in our work—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even recommend a stress-free membership plan.
 This can help you catch AC issues sooner so you can stop later breakdowns while keeping your house cooler.